 - 1. You are not getting certain medical care you want, and you believe that this care is covered by our plan. - 2.
 Our plan will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by the plan. - 3.
 You have received medical care or services that you believe should be covered by the plan, but we have said we will not pay for this care. - 4.
 You have received and paid for medical care or services that you believe should be covered by the plan, and you want to ask our plan to reimburse you for this care. - 5.
-You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.
+You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
+Here's what to read in those situations: - Chapter 8, Section 8: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon. - Ochapter 8, Section 9: How to ask us to keep covering certain medical services if you think your coverage is ending too soon.
+This section is about three services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services.

-- NOTE: If you have Medicare and the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
-Here's what to read in those situations: - Chapter 8, Section 8 (does not apply to members without Medicare coverage): How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon. - Chapter 8, Section 9 (does not apply to members without Medicare coverage): How to ask us to keep covering certain medical services if you think your coverage is ending too soon.
-This section is about three services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services. - For all other situations that involve being told that medical care you have been getting will be stopped, use this section (Section 6) as your guide for what to do.
+• For all other situations that involve being told that medical care you have been getting will be stopped, use this section (Section 6) as your guide for what to do.